-The type of cancer I had was estrogen receptor positive invasive ductal carcinoma and since it presented as highly aggressive, my medical oncologist recommended chemotherapy, radiation and endocrine therapy.
+The type of cancer I had was estrogen receptor-positive invasive ductal carcinoma and since it presented as highly aggressive, my medical oncologist recommended chemotherapy, radiation, and endocrine therapy.
 During our first meeting with her, she told me that the chemotherapy drugs could stop my periods, put me into menopause, and cause premature ovarian failure.
-Before starting treatment, I contacted Shady Grove to find out about fertility preservation options.
+Before starting treatment, I contacted Shady Grove Fertility to find out about fertility preservation options.

 We were concerned about the cost of fertility preservation- even with insurance, cancer treatment is costly.
 We needed to find out if embryo preservation was even a financial option for us.
 During our consultation with Dr. Saffan, we learned more about insurance coverage and the Fertile Hope organization.
 Because of my cancer diagnosis, our insurance covered 50% of the treatment and Fertile Hope helped us with the cost of drugs.
 Our total cost for one round of embryo preservation was roughly $5,000.